ThomasDickey/esctest-snapshots/README.txt

-DEC's standard for video terminals is here: http://www.bitsavers.org/pdf/dec/standards/EL-SM070-00_DEC_STD_070_Video_Systems_Reference_Manual_Dec91.pdf The xterm control sequences document mentions a few instances where the later programmer reference manuals do not agree with the standard, apparently due to editorial blunders.
-In cases where the programmer reference manuals differ from the video standards document, the latter is used.
+DEC's standard for video terminals is here: http://www.bitsavers.org/pdf/dec/standards/EL-SM070-00_DEC_STD_070_Video_Systems_Reference_Manual_Dec91.pdf

+Some of the later programmer reference manuals do not agree with the standard in what appears to be an editorial blunder, as noted in the xterm control sequences document.
+In cases where programmer manuals differ from with the video standards document, the latter is used.

 All tests are automatic; no user interaction is required.
 As a consequence, some control sequences cannot be tested.
 For example, it is impossible to examine the